gokuldevp/U.S-State-Game/README.md

 # U.S-State-Game.
-## This project is based on the 25th Days project from 100 days of coding course in udemy.
-Here we use pandas libreary to read and work with the csv file.
-The steps used in creating the mail merge is as follows.

 ### Step 1: initializing path and opening the csv file.
 ### Step 2: Creating Screen and setting up screen.
 ### Step 3: Setting up Screen image by adding a new image.